janvigpatil25/End-to-End-Data-Analytics-project/Readme.md

 - ✔ Dashboard Development
 - ✔ KPI Analysis
 - ✔ Business Intelligence
-- ✔ Business Insights
+- ✔ Business Reporting
 - ✔ Problem Solving

 ---

 ## 📌 About This Repository

-Each project in this repository demonstrates a complete **end-to-end data analytics workflow** using **Excel, Python, SQL, and Power BI**.
-The projects are designed to solve real-world business problems through data analysis, visualization, and reporting.
+Each project in this repository follows a complete end-to-end data analytics workflow using **Excel, Python, SQL, and Power BI**.
+The projects focus on solving real-world business problems through data cleaning, analysis, visualization, and reporting.

 ---